Communication of the Trump administration during the COVID-19 pandemic: Vaccine development and distribution

 On March 2, 2020, Trump told the media that he had heard that a COVID-19 vaccine would be available in "a matter of months", with "a year [being] an outside number", after Trump attended a discussion where Fauci told him this process would take "a year to a year and a half" (at a minimum, Fauci later said).
 During that discussion, Trump repeatedly quizzed the leaders of pharmaceutical companies on the time needed to produce vaccines, stating "I like the sound of a couple of months better".
 The expected time was due to regulatory requirements for multiple rounds of tests before vaccines could be approved for the public's use.
 The first non-trial COVID vaccines were administered in the US in December, 2020, nine and a half months later.

-The Trump administration actively undermined states' efforts to obtain funding for their vaccine operations and apparently never made a vaccine distribution strategy.
-During his presidency, Trump did not encourage Americans to get vaccinated.

 In addition to starting the process of withdrawing from the WHO in 2020, and redirecting $62 million of its own assessments from the WHO, the Trump administration said it would not participate the COVAX program—a WHO-led initiative to provide equitable access to COVID-19 vaccines worldwide.
 On September 2, 2020, Garret Grigsby of the Department of Health and Human Services Office of Global Affairs said they would meet American needs before "looking to do our fair share and in terms of supporting the global need for vaccinations."

 On January 12, 2021, Health and Human Services Secretary Alex Azar said that vaccine doses that had been held in reserve as second doses (the vaccine is administered in two doses spaced one month apart) would be freed up as first doses.
 Consequently, health administrators expected their vaccine supplies would increase.
 However, three days later, it was revealed that no such reserve existed.

-On January 21, 2021, the day after President Biden's inauguration, it was reported that the Biden administration was developing a vaccine distribution plan "from scratch," since the Trump administration did not communicate information about an existing plan (if indeed there had been any) to the incoming Biden administration.
+The Trump administration actively undermined states' efforts to obtain funding for their vaccine operations.
+During his presidency, Trump did not encourage Americans to get vaccinated.
+On January 21, 2021, the day after President Biden's inauguration, it was reported that the Biden administration was developing a vaccine distribution plan "from scratch," since the Trump administration did not communicate information about an existing plan to the incoming Biden administration.